Top 6 Reasons Why You Should See a Toronto Naturopath

 You should see a naturopath because you believe the same as I do, that you can:

-- Change your diet and lifestyle habits to be healthier.
+- Eat better and change your lifestyle habits to be healthier.

-- Treat any of your unhealthy organs & systems to allow them to work better and cure disease naturally.
+- Help your body’s organs & systems to work better and manage disease naturally.

-- Be proactive to prevent or at least postpone most chronic health problems like diabetes, cancer and heart disease.
+- Prevent or at least postpone most chronic health problems like diabetes, and heart disease.

-- Replace or complement conventional treatments with equally effective natural treatments.
+- Replace or complement drugs with equally effective natural treatments.

 - Use new and innovative natural treatments to improve your health.

-Using this crazy optimistic outlook, I have witnessed thousands of people like you successfully reverse all kinds of disease.
-You can lose weight, balance hormones, improve energy, restore hair, have healthy babies, clear skin, and so on with natural medicine.
+Thousands of people like you successfully reverse all kinds of diseases this way, even the most medically challenging ones.
 Is there research to demonstrate the effectiveness of these holistic, natural treatments?
 You bet there is and you can see examples on each of my conditions pages.

-Naturopathic medicine is also sometimes referred to as functional medicine, alternative medicine, complementary medicine or integrative medicine.
-Integrating or combining natural medicine with your conventional treatment may be the best option for you.
-Functional medicine means helping ensure optimal function of the complex system that is your body.
+Naturopathic medicine is also sometimes referred to as functional, alternative, complementary or integrative medicine.
 Whatever you want to call it, it’s what we as naturopathic doctors do.

 What is a naturopathic doctor?

 Naturopathic doctors in Ontario are fully trained, licensed & regulated medical professionals.
-We learn everything that a medical doctor does in addition to learning how to treat disease using safe, natural methods.
+We learn the same things that your MD does in addition to learning how to treat disease using safe, natural methods.
 We use natural remedies like acupuncture, herbal remedies, diet, and nutritional supplementation.
-For a comparison of our naturopathic medical education and a Yale medical doctor’s education, click here.
+Read a comparison of our naturopathic medical education and a Yale medical doctor’s education.